Kratom Guides

 Kratom is unregulated in Venezuelameaning it’s not within the current scope of the law.
 In other words, Venezuela’s government hasn’t given any consideration to kratom yet.

-Kratom Laws in Europe
+Kratom Laws In Europe

 CountryKratom Legal Status